The Ghost Ship Mary Celeste: A Crew That Vanished Without a Trace

 What Happened to the Crew?

 This remains the biggest question.
 The Briggs family and their crew were never seen or heard from again.
-No bodies.
-No messages in bottles.
-No washed-up lifeboat.
-Just… gone.
+No bodies, no messages in bottles, no washed-up lifeboat.
+Just…gone.

 For a ship to be found in such good condition, yet entirely abandoned, is rare even in modern times.
 In the 1800s, it was unthinkable.

-And that’s why the mystery endures.
+And that’s why the mystery continues on to this day.

 It’s become the standard by which all other ghost ship stories are measured.